rasyidstat/rasyidstat.github.io/_posts/_draft/2017-06-25-proud-to-be-statistician.md

 ---
 layout: postdev
-title: "Proud to be a Statistician"
+title: "Proud to be a Statistician (Test Draft)"
 categories: blog
 tags:
 - R